12 - 16 APRIL 2027

 -

-As a condition of entry, you agree to raise a minimum of $300 for your selected charity by encouraging friends and family to sponsor your Tour charity.
+As a condition of entry, you agree to raise a minimum of $300 for one of the selected tour charities by encouraging friends and family to sponsor your chosen charity.
 Every sponsor of your ride will be issued a tax-deductible receipt for their gift.

 When you complete the entry form, you are required to indicate your chosen charity.
 The charity receives the rider's name and contact details, and they will communicate directly with you.